0xsequence/marketplace-contracts/README.md

 Note: The Sequence Market is designed to support standard ERC-1155, ERC-721 and ERC-20 implementations.
 Tokens with non-standard implementations (e.g. tokens that take fees on transfer) may not be compatible with the Sequence Market contract.
 Use of a token in the Sequence Market does not imply endorsement of the token by the Sequence Market.

+### Sequence Market Batch Payable

+The Sequence Market Batch Payable contract extends the Sequence Market contract to enable batch fills of orders with native currency.

+Using the Sequence Market Batch Payable contract should be preferred over the standard Sequence Market for all use cases.

 #### Flow

 1. The order creator approves the Sequence Market contract to transfer of ERC-1155 or ERC-721 tokens for a listing, or ERC-20 tokens for an offer.